-Admittedly I’ve been struggling with S.A.D (Seasonal Affective Disorder) recently, which has effected how much work I’ve been able to get done.
+Admittedly I’ve been struggling with S.A.D (Seasonal Affective Disorder) recently, which has affected how much work I’ve been able to get done.

-Because I’m having to put all of my time into finishing my projects, I’ve had to put my blog on the bottom of my to do list and I’ve not been able to create any new content in weeks.
+Because I’m having to put all of my time into finishing my projects, I’ve had to put my blog on the bottom of my to-do list and I’ve not been able to create any new content in weeks.

-However that doesn’t mean I’ve been completely ignoring it; I’ve been doing a lot of editing and updating of my older content recently which I’ve really been enjoying!
+However, that doesn’t mean I’ve been completely ignoring it; I’ve been doing a lot of editing and updating of my older content recently which I’ve really been enjoying!

 I really hate how unprofessional it looks (especially if its a sponsored post!) but the problem is, spotting things like a missing word or a spelling mistake is really tough for me.

 I’m an avid reader but there have been plenty of times where I’ve misread a character name and created something completely different to what it’s supposed to be!

 So whenever I don’t have the time or energy to write a new post, I’ll simply read through my older content and correct any spelling mistakes or add any words I’ve missed out.

 While I’m doing this, I also look for opportunities to do my next point which is…

 Especially if you’re a fashion or beauty blogger who may be linking to a particular item in a post; you might need to change or remove the link once the item is no longer on sale or has been discontinued (such as a limited edition or sessional item).

 I had an old pin suddenly become popular on Pinterest a few weeks ago and people were clicking through to some of the other articles I’d written, simply because I’d linked them in that post.

 When I first started out, I had a big problem with blog photography.
 I was trying to copy what everyone else did and you can really tell from how crappy the pictures turned out.

-Queen of flatlays I’m not!
+Queen of flatlays I am not!

 I recently did this for my Billion Dollar Brows Universal Eyebrow Pencil Review and noticed a spike in the number of views that post received in the days afterwards, because I pinned the images on Pinterest and people liked the look of them.

 Also just because I get asked all the time about my camera and how I edit my photos; I use a Canon EOS M10 to take my photos and the free version of VSCO (with the M5 filter) to edit them.

-I have two different ways of brainstorming content ideas; an old, messy notebook and my Trello boards.
-I normally start of by just brain dumping any idea I have into the notebook, no matter how stupid or unrefined I think it is.
 I’ll then spend some time playing around with a title and basic concept of what the post will include, other posts that I could link in and what I could put in the photos.
-Once I have this, I’ll go over to my blogs Trello board and put the working title onto a card in the “To Write” section.

-I have an annoying habit of getting ideas when I’m just about to go to sleep or when I’m half way through a lecture at uni, so I tend to keep the notebook with me wherever I go so I can just quickly jot it down before I forget it.
+I have an annoying habit of getting ideas when I’m just about to go to sleep or when I’m halfway through a lecture at uni, so I tend to keep the notebook with me wherever I go so I can just quickly jot it down before I forget it.

 I never do!